SAIL Mentorship

 Annual Review and Mentee Debrief

-Towards the end of the year, mentees report-out on their annual progress toward their 3-year and 1-year goals, reflecting on what they have achieved compared to what they expected to achieve.
+- Towards the end of the year, mentees report-out on their annual progress toward their 3-year and 1-year goals, reflecting on what they have achieved compared to what they expected to achieve.
 They then adjust their 3-year vision accordingly and set new annual goals for the year ahead.

-January 8, 2025: Application Deadline
+December 15, 2025: Application Deadline

-Mid/Late January: interviews and final selection of 4 participating businesses
+Mid/Late January: Interviews and final selection of 4 participating businesses

-February 2025: Initial meetings between mentors and mentees and scheduling mentor site visits
+February 2026: Initial meetings between mentors and mentees and scheduling mentor site visits

-Early-March 2025: Initial in-person site visits and assessments
+Early-March 2026: Initial in-person site visits and assessments

-April 2025 – March 2026:
+April 2026 – March 2027:

 - Bi-weekly mentorship sessions